Sign In

 Be sure to check out some of the websites, like Fitness Trainer, that provide reviews of the top nutrition certifications.
 They do the hard work of compiling all of the details so it’s easy for you to compare options and pick the best one for your goals!

-So, Is a Nutrition Certification Worth it?
+Is Certification in Nutrition Worth it?

 There are no legal requirements to be certified.
 Anyone can call themselves a nutritionist in any state.
 Clearly, there are some problems with this.
 Would you trust anyone to guide your nutrition choices just because they say they’re an expert?
 If you are serious about a career in nutrition, here are five important reasons you need to start with a certification: